 Meal prepping is all the rage these days: There are hundreds, if not thousands, of websites, blogs, message boards and more dedicated to the science (or art, in many cases) of planning and preparing your meals ahead of time to save precious hours during the week.
-But time savings isn’t the only reason you might want to jump on the healthy meal plan bandwagon: Research has shown that there are actual health benefits to planning and prepping your meals in advance.
+But time savings isn’t the only reason you might want to jump on the healthy meal prep bandwagon: Research has shown that there are actual health benefits to planning and prepping your meals in advance.

-Benefits of meal prep plans
+Benefits of meal prep plans for weight loss

 Photo by Ella Olsson on Unsplash

 In addition to the perk of saving time preparing meals during the week, planning your meals ahead of time, and doing a one-week meal prep over the weekend can go a long way toward improving your overall diet.

 For instance, a study of more than 40,000 French men and women published in 20171 found that those who did at least some meal planning were less likely to be overweight or obese than those who didn’t plan their meals in advance.
 They were also more likely to have a healthier diet, follow nutritional guidelines and have more variety in their meals.

 Healthy meal prep for weight loss: 13 tips to get started